UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/compute-ressource.md

 ![alt text](./../images/compute_resource/Update_Compute_Resource_-_Step_2.PNG "Saving the changes")

 !!! info
-	**Compute Resource Properties** of are stored separately and therefor do not belong to the basic properties.
+	**Compute Resource Properties** of are stored separately and therefor do not belong to the basic information of a resource.
 They are saved, deleted or updated instantly without the use of the mentioned ``Save buttons``.

 ## Create Compute Resource Property